AMonreale/com.kde.protongemonitor/README.md

 ## License

-This project is licensed under the GPL-3.0-or-later license.
+This project is licensed under the MIT License.